constantincuy/go-gui/readme.md

 ### Component based architecture
 Go-Gui uses components to build up the rendered view.
-There are two major component types Native components and Managed Components.
+There are two major component types "native components" and "managed components".

 #### Native components
 Native components register to the native render call of the render pipeline to